IFS Training Program FAQ

 Are tuition payment plans available?

-Please see each training's application form for payment information.
-Billing is administered by IFS Institute's Controller.
+Please see each training's webpage for payment plan information.
+Billing is administered by IFS Institute's Controller (see "contact us" page).

 When will my deposit be charged?

-Your deposit will be charged when you are accepted into your training.
+Your deposit will be charged when you are accepted into your training, and this is required to secure your place.

 Are scholarships available?

-We offer a variety of scholarships.
+A variety of scholarships are available.
 Please click on the link at the end of this entry for all the details and the application form.
 Scholarship application deadline information is on the form.
 Applicants must complete the IFS Institute Scholarship Application and submit it to IFS Institute in order to be considered for a scholarship.
 A scholarship awarded to a participant for one training program does not automatically transfer to another training program.

 Does IFS Institute offer trainings to organizations?

 Yes.
-For all the details and the application form related to Organizational Training Programs (OTPs), please click on this link: Organizational Training Program Information and Application Form
+For all the details and the application form for Organizational Training Programs (OTPs), please click on this link: Organizational Training Program Information and Application Form

 Do I have to pay the full tuition if I am going to miss some of my training?